fairdataihub/SODA-for-SPARC-Docs/docs/guided.md

 ### Continue a dataset saved in SODA

 Select this option if you want to continue working on a dataset previously started and saved in SODA.
 You will see a list of datasets that you have saved in SODA.
-Click on the dataset you want to continue working on, and SODA will take you to step where you left off.
+Click on the dataset you want to continue working on, and SODA will take you to the step where you left off.

 <PageFeedback />